cloudinary/cloudinary-go/README.md

 	// Prints something like:
 	// https://res.cloudinary.com/<your cloud name>/image/upload/v1615875158/logo.png

-	// uploadResult contains other useful information about the asset, like Width, Height, Format, etc.
+	// uploadResult contains useful information about the asset, like Width, Height, Format, etc.
 	// See uploader.UploadResult struct for more details.

 	// Now we can use Admin Api to see the details about the asset.